<> <> <> <>

 In some cases, a talk with your doctor will lead you to explore weight loss medications, such as Mounjaro.
 Containing the active ingredient tirzepatide, Mounjaro is an injectable medication that belongs to a drug class known as glucose-dependent insulinotropic polypeptide (GIP) receptor and glucagon-like peptide-1 (GLP-1) receptor agonists.

-While first formulated to support blood sugar levels in adults living with type 2 diabetes, Mounjaro has shown to be incredibly successful for weight loss, too.
+While first formulated to support blood sugar levels in adults living with type 2 diabetes, Mounjaro has been shown to be incredibly successful for weight loss, too.

 If you're considering using Mounjaro for weight loss, it's important to understand the common side effects of this drug and how to navigate them.
 Plus, there are rare but serious side effects you need to be aware of, particularly if you have a personal or family history of certain health conditions.